-7 min. to read.
+6 min. to read.

+Here’s my 6th installment of Lenten reflections.
 Matthew 17:14-21 is the scripture today.
 This is a passage about prayer and faith, and it is, quite honestly, a strange and frustrating passage for me.

 A man brought his son to Jesus for healing, but Jesus was not available.
 The disciples tried to heal him, but weren’t successful.
 Jesus showed up and heard all of this.
 His words to the disciples seem frustrated and condescending.
-Then he proceeded to heal the boy.
+Then he heals the boy.
 Later the disciples asked why they had not been able to do what Jesus did.
 His response feels (at least with the layers of interpretive baggage I have) impossible, even condemning.

-Jesus words (in the NRSV), “Then the disciples came to Jesus privately and said, “Why could we not cast it out?”
+Jesus words (in the NRSV): “Then the disciples came to Jesus privately and said, “Why could we not cast it out?”
 He said to them, “Because of your little faith.
 For truly I tell you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.”

-On the one hand, my belief that God is ultimately love leads me to question any kind of belief that suggests God would refuse to do an essential and loving thing because the people asking didn’t ask properly or with the right amount of gumption.
+On the one hand, my belief that God is ultimately love leads me to question any system that suggests God would refuse to do an essential and loving thing because the people asking didn’t ask properly or with the right amount of gumption.
 On the other hand, my belief that God is ultimately love leads me to question any kind of theology that proposes God is unable or unwilling to intervene in the world.
 Certainly scripture suggests otherwise.

 On the one hand, I am a child of the post-enlightenment scientific age who believes reality functions through cause-and-effect.
 Sometimes we pray for things that would break the universe, or at least have catastrophic unintended consequences.
 On the other hand, I recognize that all of our accumulated knowledge leads to an educated arrogance.
 To make claims like “miracles can’t happen,” or “God can’t intervene in the world,” are expressions of a worldview rather than a verifiable and ultimate statement about reality.
 Yes, we know much the ancients didn’t know, but our knowledge is like a set of binoculars.
 We can see much farther than they could in certain directions, but our ability to see things not in the “line of sight” of science is obscured.
-To think our scientific vision sees everything perfectly is foolishness.
+To think our scientific vision sees perfectly is foolishness.

+As I reflect on this passage and my own bumpy journey around faith and prayer, it occurs to me that perhaps the invitation of the Spirit is to let go of transactional faith.
+Here’s what I mean.
 When I interpret faith as a unit of measurement (i.e. “Do I have enough?
 Do I not have enough?
 Do they have more than I do?”)
-I’m living inside a kind of spiritual marketplace.
+I’m living in a kind of spiritual marketplace.
 Casting Out Demons?
 Ah, that’s 200 Faith Units.
 Can’t afford that.
 But I do have enough for Getting A Good Parking Space At The Grocery Store.
-I could pray that prayer and still have enough for two generic “Be With” prayers.
+I could pray that prayer and still have enough for two generic “Be With Someone” prayers.
 Those take practically no faith at all!
+Absurd, right?

 Lent invites us to release our transactional view of God.
 This way is life.